approachable-io/software-interview-prep/README.md

 ![Compare & PR](images/compare-and-pr.png)

 Clicking on this button will bring you to a page where you can look at the commits, files changed, and make comments if you would like.
 Choose an appropriate title for your PR, and also a description.
+Many projects come with pull request template that will tell you what you should put in description.
+You should check if there is any, usually named `PULL_REQUEST_TEMPLATE.md` or `PRTemplate.md`.

 ![Edit PR](images/open-a-pr.png)